This review is dedicated to Velle and Gode, two guys who got me into writing.

 No Code is the point where their hard rock, aggressive grunge met their experimental tendencies, where the anger yielded for the quest of understanding.
 The album didn’t sell that well and was eventually brushed aside by a few (ok, a lot) of fans.
 Even the band has said that due to the jammy nature of some of the songs, it feels unfocused.
 Well, transitional periods are always unfocused: you scramble to recover the pieces, re-assemble and then move on, sometimes feeling downright embarrassed of how you behaved back then.
 This album was the moment when Pearl Jam found who they are, accepted it and then moved freely to wherever they wanted to go, and that sense of freedom is what No Code feels about.

-And since we are emotionally stuck in 1996 (well, at least I am), join us next week when we review R.E.M.’s New Adventures in Hi Fi.
-If you’d like to read our opinion on Vitalogy, please, do check my co-writer Tonan‘s review.
+And since we are emotionally stuck in 1996 (well, at least I am), join us in the future when we review R.E.M.’s New Adventures in Hi Fi.

 Listen to this album @ Spotify.